 A notable example of tech companies dealing with IP risks is the legal battle between Apple and Samsung, two leading names in technology.
 The dispute began in 2011 when Apple alleged that Samsung had infringed on its IP by copying and imitating its design and user interface.
 In retaliation, Samsung claimed that Apple had violated its wireless technology patents.
 After years of legal conflict, the jury ruled in favor of Apple, stating that Samsung had indeed infringed on Apple’s IP rights.
 Samsung then faced legal penalties and was required to modify its product designs and interfaces to avoid further infringements.

-Avoiding infringement on others’ IP rights is essential, so a firm must identify and assess IP risks thoroughly and regularly.
+Avoiding infringement on others’ IP rights is essential, so a firm must identify and assess IP risks thoroughly and regularly intellectual property risk assessment.
 This can be achieved by consistently reviewing the intellectual properties of close competitors to understand which creations and inventions your company should avoid.
 It is also vital to monitor employee behavior and enforce stringent policies regarding the confidentiality of trade secrets, even after employees leave the company, to prevent the leakage of sensitive business information.

 Strategies for Protecting Intellectual Property

-Business entities can enhance their protection and management of intellectual property by implementing a robust intellectual property risk management plan.
+Business entities can enhance their protection and management of intellectual property by implementing a robust protecting intellectual property through enterprise risk management plan.
 The process involves the following key stages:

 Intellectual Property Protection Plan